Restful alertness and fourth state of consciousness for leaders

 5. Improved leadership presence

-Presence is not only a behavioural skill.
-It is felt when the leader’s inner state is settled, available, and alert.
+Presence is felt when the leader's inner state is settled, available, and alert.

 Experience Restful Alertness as a Leadership Practice

-The Maharishi Center for Leadership offers a 4-month executive development programme that integrates Transcendental Meditation with leadership performance, resilience, creativity, and brain-based development.
+The Maharishi Leadership Centre offers a 4-month executive development programme that integrates Transcendental Meditation with leadership performance, resilience, creativity, and brain-based development.

 Book an Intro Talk Explore the Science